uwhackweek/hackweeks-as-a-service/docs/services/technology-consultant.md

 ## Specific Activities

-* set up a shared computational environment such as JupyterHub, either on premises or via a contract with an independent provider
+* Set up a shared computational environment such as JupyterHub, either on premises or via a contract with an independent provider.
-* deploy the hackweek website
+* Deploy the hackweek website.
-* teach hackweek organizers how to use GitHub and JupyterHub for planning and design of the hackweek
+* Teach hackweek organizers how to use GitHub and JupyterHub for planning and design of the hackweek.
-* assist tutorial leads in uploading their notebooks and sample datasets
+* Assist tutorial leads in uploading their notebooks and sample datasets.
-* help participants gain access to shared resources
+* Help participants gain access to shared resources.
-* archive hackweek outcomes using digital object identifiers
+* Archive hackweek outcomes using digital object identifiers.

 `````{dropdown} **People With Experience in this Role**
 :open: